tock/tock/doc/Syscalls.md

 libraries on top of I2C), each library will need to re-Allow its buffers before beginning operations.

+#### Return

-Returns `ENODEVICE` if `driver` does not refer to a valid kernel driver, `ENOSUPPORT` if the driver exists but doesn't support the `allow_number`, and `EINVAL` the buffer refered to by `pointer` and `size` lies completely or partially outside of the processes addressable RAM.
+ - `ENODEVICE` if `driver` does not refer to a valid kernel driver.
+ - `ENOSUPPORT` if the driver exists but doesn't support the `allow_number`.
+ - `EINVAL` the buffer referred to by `pointer` and `size` lies completely or partially outside of the processes addressable RAM.
+ - Other return codes based on the specific driver.

 ### 4: Memop

-Memop expands the memory segment available to the process, allows the process to retrieve pointers to its allocated memory space, and provides a mechanism for the process to tell the kernel where its stack and heap start.
+Memop expands the memory segment available to the process, allows the process to retrieve pointers to its allocated memory space, provides a mechanism for the process to tell the kernel where its stack and heap start, and other operations involving process memory.

-The Memop syscall takes two arguments:
+#### Arguments

  - `op_type`: An integer indicating whether this is a `brk` (0), a `sbrk` (1), or another memop call.
  - `argument`: The argument to `brk`, `sbrk`, or other call.

-Both `brk` and `sbrk` adjust the current memory segment.
-The `argument` to `brk` is a pointer indicating the new requested end of memory segment.
-The `argument` to `sbrk` is an integer, indicating the number of bytes to adjust the end of the memory segment by.
+Each memop operation is specific and details of each call can be found in the memop syscall documentation.

+#### Return

+- Dependent on the particular memop call.

 ## The Context Switch